ManuelMatancero/APIBeBank/README.md

 This a Java class that provides REST API endpoints for managing banking accounts.
 Here's how to use it with examples:

 # Saving a Banking Account
-To save a banking account, send a POST request to the URL http://localhost:8080/account/save with a JSON body containing the banking account details.
+To save a banking account, send a POST request to the URL http://localhost:8080/account/save/{id_of_the_user} with a JSON body containing the banking account mount.
+This request will create the account with the initial mount and its related card.
 Here's an example JSON body:
 ```
 {
-"accountNumber": "1234567890",
-"mountAccount": 5000,
-"cards": {
-    "idCard": 5
-},
-"user":{
-    "idUser":2
+"mount": 3000,
 }
-}
 ```
-This will save the banking account in the database and return a 200 OK response with the saved banking account details.
+This will save the banking account in the database and return a 200 OK response with the saved banking account details and the card related wit the user passed in the URL.

 # Listing All Banking Accounts
 To get a list of all banking accounts, send a GET request to the URL http://localhost:8080/account/list.
 This will return a 200 OK response with a JSON array of all banking account details.